When Privileged Information Is Leaked to Police

 Because priests and clergy are not listed as mandatory reporters, and the priest-penitent relationship is not formally excepted in § 28-707(2), it could be reasonably argued that an arrest originating from a report from the church to the police may have violated the rights of the accused to protection under the premise of privileged information.

 This creates a window for defense counsel to protect their clients.
 For example, a criminal defense lawyer may be able to have evidence suppressed if it was obtained using a search warrant that originated from privileged information that was conveyed from an individual to their religious leader.
-Creating a successful defense that protects the rights of the accused is particularly critical in child abuse and sexual abuse cases, and Berry Law Firm has been using the law to defend clients in serious felony matters since 1965.
+Creating a successful defense that protects the rights of the accused is particularly critical in child abuse and sexual abuse cases, and Berry Law has been using the law to defend clients in serious felony matters since 1965.

 Hiring a Defense Attorney